 The descriptive inventory for the J.R.R.
 Tolkien Collection is available online.

 Service Hours: Monday through Friday, 8:00 a.m. to 5:00 p.m.
-Evening and weekend hours are available to researchers by appointment, but these appointments depend on staff availability.
-Researchers seeking evening or weekend hours are advised to contact the department far in advance of their visit.
+Evening and weekend hours are available to researchers by appointment, but these appointments are intended for scholarly research and depend upon staff availability.
+Scholars seeking evening or weekend hours are advised to contact the department far in advance of their visit.

 For further information contact: